 Hopefully, AirPort Utility is more stable in the next update from Apple.

 Do you know how to fix this issue?
-Please share with us in the comments at the bottom of the page!
+Please share it with us in the comments at the bottom of the page!

 GPS Accuracy Issues following Update?